ihujun/hexo-theme-Blaite/README.en.md

 #### Languages
 Seven languages are available for this theme currently: Simplified Chinese (zh-CN), Traditional Chinese (zh-TW), English (en), French (fr-FR), German (de-DE), Korean (ko) and Spanish (es-ES).
 Contributions of translating to other languages will be highly appreciated.

-## Solutions
-- Check whether your Terminal's current directory is in hexo's root directory which contains `source/`, `themes/`, etc.

-- If you have any trouble in using this theme, please feel free to open an [issue](https://github.com/chaooo/hexo-theme-BlueLake/issues).

 ## Browser Support
 ![Imgur](http://i.imgur.com/iO9L5ty.png)